fevosec/Vulnacle/README.md

 docker start -i vulnacledb
 ```

 if there's any errors or issues, remove the docker and recreate it.
-The database is persistant and this will run quickly.
+The database is persistent and this will run quickly.
 Run these commands inside the Vulnacle directory

 ```
 docker rm vulnacledb